-Revival Gold Inc. (formerly Strata Minerals Inc.) and its subsidiaries, Strata Minerals Pty Ltd. and Revival Gold (Idaho) Inc., (the "Company" or "Revival") is a mineral exploration and development company.
-The Company is focused on its recently acquired Arnett Creek Gold and Beartrack Gold (see note 21) projects located in Idaho.
+Revival Gold Inc. and its subsidiaries, Strata Minerals Pty Ltd. and Revival Gold (Idaho) Inc., (the "Company" or "Revival") is a growth-focused gold mineral exploration and development company.
+The Company is focused on its recently acquired Beartrack Gold and Arnett Gold projects located in Idaho.
+In addition, the Company is pursuing other gold exploration and development opportunities and holds a 51% interest in the Diamond Mountain Phosphate Project located in Utah County, Utah.
 The head office of the Company is located at 145 King Street West, Suite 2870, Toronto, Ontario, M5H 1J8.